 - Tell-tale wrappers.
 Do you find empty bags or boxes in trash cans?

 - Food stashes.
-Have you seen supplies of snacks in desk drawers, backpacks, the garage, or odd places around the house?
+Have you seen supplies of snacks in desk drawers, backpacks, under beds, in closets, the garage, or odd places around the house?
 Has your child stolen food?

 - Late-night binges.
 Does your child seem to wait to eat huge amounts when alone?